Let’s face it…

 4. Avoid biting nails to reduce the chances of developing warts, especially Periungual warts.
 Biting nails or hangnails may cause tiny tears in the skin on fingertips, allowing HPV to infect the area and develop warts around the edge of the nail.
 In case you or your children face difficulty to stop nail biting habit, here are 10 helpful parenting tips and stop nail biting treatment plan for your reference.

 5. Do not share personal care items like razors, towels, or nail clipper with another person to avoid HPV from spreading, with HPV can still spread even if there is no visible warts.
 Shaving over the area with wart for instance, could transfer the wart virus to the razor and then spread it to other areas of the body, or to another person if the razor is shared shortly after used by the infected party.
 If you have warts, ensure do not allow others to use your personal care items like razor and towel.

 6. Keep your feet dry.
 When your feet sweat, the moisture can increase the risk of wart development.
 Apply foot powder or wear socks that absorb moisture if your feet sweat heavily, as warts are more difficult to control in a moist and warm environment.
 Change your socks daily to avoid damp feet, and allow your shoes to dry thoroughly between each wearing.

-7. Wear footwear in public areas with moist walking surfaces frequented by many individuals, such as public showers and swimming pools area, especially if you have open cuts or blisters on your feet, to avoid exposure to (plantar) wart-causing virus that potentially spread by contact with an infected surface, according to ACFAOM (The American College of Foot & Ankle Orthopedics & Medicine (ACFAOM).
+7. Wear footwear in public areas with moist walking surfaces frequented by many individuals, such as public showers and swimming pools area, especially if you have open cuts or blisters on your feet, to avoid exposure to (plantar) wart-causing virus that potentially spread by contact with an infected surface, according to the American College of Foot & Ankle Orthopedics & Medicine (ACFAOM).
 An observational study of 146 adolescents show the prevalence of warts on the feet was 27% in those who used a communal shower room.
 This is because such warm and moist environments are the preferred habitats for human papillomavirus.